waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/Classification/agree or disagree.md

 ---
 title: To what extent do you agree or disagree?
 ---
+### 2024年04月27日 中国大陆
+In the past, historical and cultural objects were stored in the museums.
+But now, people can see them freely through the Internet.
+So some people claim that the museum will not be needed any longer.
+To what extent do you agree or disagree with this point of view?

 ### 2024年01月13日 中国大陆
 Some people think that it is a waste of time for individuals to plan for the future and that it is more important to focus on the present.
 To what extent do you agree or disagree?
 ​​​